-Testing for pathogenic chromosomal CNVs by CMA or CNV seq should be performed.
-These techniques have essentially replaced standard karyotype analysis as first line testing, although conventional karyotyping may be performed particularly in assessment of balanced translocations.
-Testing for SNVs or small insertion/deletions can be considered, although yield in sporadic cases is low.
-To these variants, WES or WGS are replacing 'CHD' 'panels' (usually comprising 10-40 genes (usually comprising the low diagnostic yield of CHD gene panels and the ability to re-interrogate WES/WGS results taking into consideration future findings.
+Testing for pathogenic chromosomal CNVs by CMA or CNV seq should be performed.434 These techniques have essentially replaced standard karyotype analysis as first line testing, although conventional karyotyping may be performed particularly in assessment of balanced translocations.
+Testing for SNVs or small insertion/deletions can be considered, although yield in sporadic cases is low.435 For these variants, WES or WGS are replacing 'CHD' 'panels' (usually comprising 10-40 genes436) considering the low diagnostic yield of CHD gene panels and the ability to re-interrogate WES/WGS results taking into consideration future findings.